We adore linen. So much so, our debut collection is full of linen essentials that we know you'll love for life.

 2. When you first receive a linen item, you might notice that it feels a bit stiff.
 However, over time, linen has the unique ability to soften and become even more comfortable to wear.
 That's why you'll find yourself reaching for it again and again.

-3. Linen is great at regulating your body temperature.
+3. Linen, whether linen clothing or linen bedding, is great at regulating your body temperature.
 Linen is highly breathable, making it a great choice for hot, humid weather.
 The fibers of the flax plant are hollow, which allows air to circulate easily and keeps you cool.
-Linen absorbs moisture easily and dries quickly, making it a comfortable fabric to wear in warm conditions
+Linen absorbs moisture easily and dries quickly, making it a comfortable fabric to wear in warm conditions.
+No matter the weather, temperature or humidity, you can embrace the lightweight, airy nature of linen clothing or indulge in the cozy embrace of linen bedding.

 4. If you have sensitive skin, linen is a great choice for you.
 It's anti-bacterial and hypoallergenic, so it's gentle on your skin.